Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/ios/ampli.md

 #### All Amplitude fields are accessible via EventOptions

 All Amplitude fields are now accessible via `EventOptions`.
-For example, `Ampli.instance.track(event, options: EventOptions(price: 0.99, quanity: 1))`.
+For example, `Ampli.instance.track(event, options: EventOptions(price: 0.99, quantity: 1))`.
 In the maintenance SDK only a subset of Amplitude fields were accessible.

 #### Middleware is replaced by Plugins